Code-Institute-Submissions/mirofrankovic-m-game-ms2_SepResub/README.md

 ## Content

-By pressing the **Credit** button you will be able to see the content of my project.
+By pressing the **Credits** button on the start game screen you will be able to see the content of my project.
 ![content](https://user-images.githubusercontent.com/28025554/133908513-841d52e2-1cf2-48b6-89fc-b8c18beb919f.PNG)